bentonwong/scheduling_app/README.md

 2. Change over to the directory in your terminal.
 3. Start the application up by typing `rails s` to boot up the rails server.
 4. If prompted, run `rake db:migrate` to set up the database.
-5. Optional: Run `rake db:seed` to establish sample employee accounts, which includes an admin account.
+5. Optional: Run `rake db:seed` to establish sample employee accounts upon starting the application, which includes an admin account.
 6. View and use the application at http://localhost:3000 or the indicated port.
+7. After the server has successfully started, run 'whenever --update-crontab' in a separate terminal to start cron jobs to schedule daily update to records.
+This is mainly used to cancel shift requests for shifts that have started, or expire the ability by other employees to accept swap requests once their shift has already started.
-7. If no user accounts exists, there is a link at the bottom of the login page to create an admin account, enabling creation of other employee user accounts.
+8. If the application is started without being seeded and there are no admin users, there is a link at the bottom of the login page to create an admin account, enabling creation of other employee user accounts, teams, and shifts.

 ## How to run the tests

-Explain how to run the automated tests for this system
+Run 'rspec spec'

 ## How to use the application